day8/re-frame/docs/WIP/AHighLevelCodeWalkThrough.md

 Domino 3 is about actioning the `effects` returned by event handlers.

-In this "simple" application, our event handlers only return one effect: "please update application state".
+In this "simple" application, our event handlers are implicitly returning only one effect: "please update application state".

-This particular `effect` is actioned by a re-frame supplied `effect handler`.
-Nothing for us to do.
+This particular `effect` is actioned by a re-frame supplied `effect handler`. **So, nothing for us to do.**

 And this is not unusual.
 You'll seldom have to write `effect handlers`, but we'll understand more about them in a later tutorial.